-How to tell if a candy is keto-friendly?
+How to tell if a specific candy product is keto-friendly

 - Check the ingredients for all-natural & low-to-no impact sweeteners

-- Figure out the amount of net carbs and look for items with 5g net carbs or less
+- Figure out the number of net carbs and look for items with 5g net carbs or less

-- Figure out if any grams of sugar on the label are added sugar
+- Figure out if any grams of sugar on the label is added sugar

 I explain each of these three things below, but I also have an example using one of the labels from a candy that I included in this post.